Eng-MohammadHasan/Searches-ProgrammingConcepts/Boxing-Unboxing.md

 int b = obj;            // Auto-unboxing
 int c = obj.intValue(); // Explicit unboxing

-🔹 When it happens
+🔹 When it Happens
-Boxing
+🔸 Boxing

 Occurs whenever a primitive is stored in a place that expects an object.

 List<Integer> list = new ArrayList<>();
 list.add(10); // int → Integer (boxing happens here)

-Unboxing
+🔸 Unboxing

 Occurs whenever an object (Integer) is used in a place that expects a primitive.